Rookie Lee finally makes contact, Mets beat Marlins in 12th

+MIAMI (AP)Rookie Khalil Lee picked a pivotal time to finally put a ball in play.

-MIAMI (AP) — Rookie Khalil Lee hit a tiebreaking RBI double in the 12th inning for his first major league hit after strikeouts in his first eight at-bats — a major league record — and the New York Mets beat the Miami Marlins 6-5 Friday.
+Lee hit a tiebreaking RBI double in the 12th inning for his first career hit after strikeouts in his first eight plate appearances – a major league record – and the New York Mets beat the Miami Marlins 6-5 Friday.

+”This is about the best scenario you could draw up, to come up in a big situation with the team counting on me, and to come through with the lights shining,” Lee said.

-Jake Hager’s leadoff single in the Mets 12th off Adam Cimber (0-1) advanced the automatic runner to third.
-After Lee’s hit, Johneshwy Fargas hit a two-run triple but was thrown out trying to stretch his hit into an inside-the-park homer.
+Jake Hager also registered his first big league hit, a leadoff single in the 12th off Adam Cimber (0-1) that advanced the automatic runner to third.
+After Lee pulled a double to right field, Johneshwy Fargas hit a two-run triple but was thrown out trying to stretch his hit into an inside-the-park homer.

+Lee made his big league debut last week, and manager Luis Rojas said it was exciting to see him come through after looking uncomfortable at the plate in earlier games.

+”He was trying to hit the ball 600 feet,” Rojas said. ”The kid has pop.
+That’s what got him here.
+He just has to make contact.”

 The Mets won despite totaling only eight hits against 10 Miami pitchers.
 The Miami bullpen retired 15 consecutive batters during one stretch.

+”It’s a big win,” Rojas said. ”It’s emotional because of all the things we had to do.”

-The Marlins debuted uniforms with bright red pinstripe jerseys honoring the Cuban Sugar Kings, who won the Triple-A championship in 1959.
+The Marlins debuted uniforms with bright red pinstripe jerseys honoring the Cuban Sugar Kings, who won the Triple-A championship in 1959, but the new look failed to spark their sputtering offense.
+They went 3 for 17 with runners in scoring position and fell to 4-9 in one-run games.

+”We just weren’t able to get the big hit when we needed it,” manager Don Mattingly said.

 Miami’s Garrett Cooper tied the game with a two-run homer in the seventh, his fourth.
 But he struck out against Trevor May with the bases loaded to end the eighth.